Ten of the best

 2014 – Forward Arthur Rowley died.
 He had failed to score in eleven reds games after joining in May 1951, moving on to Wrexham in November 1954.

-Losing the crown slip
+Letting the crown slip

 2020 – We lost the first leg of our UEFA Champions League Round of 16 tie 1-0 to Club Atlético de Madrid at the Wanda Metropolitano where we had claimed the trophy for the sixth time eight months earlier.
 Saúl Ñíguez struck early on and we struggled to break them down, going on to also lose the Anfield return.